-Trained counsellors are professionals with three to six years of tertiary education in counselling or related fields such as psychology.
+Trained counsellors are professionals who have undertaken dedicated tertiary education in counselling or related fields such as psychology.
 However, in Australia, there is no legal requirement for someone who provides counselling services to have formal training.
 Before choosing a counsellor, check the Australian Register of Counsellors & Psychotherapists, where all listed practitioners are professionally qualified and must undergo continuing development and clinical supervision.

 Benefits of counselling

 As an evidence-based modality, counselling has been consistently reported to provide “substantial” benefits for a range of different problems in robustly designed studies.
 Research suggests supportive counselling may be an effective treatment for depression in adults, and there is evidence to suggest people suffering from depression may prefer to receive counselling therapy than take pharmaceutical antidepressants.